OkuM1/42CoreCurriculum/README.md

 5. [**FdF** 🕹️](update)
     - **Language**: C
     - **Description**: FdF (Fil de Fer) is a graphical project aiming to create a simple 3D wireframe renderer.
 The project's objective is to read a map file containing coordinates and heights and generate a graphical representation of the terrain.

+fract-ol
+    Language: C
+    Description: Develop a fractal exploration program that renders various fractals such as the Mandelbrot set and Julia sets.
+The project involves creating interactive graphics that allow users to zoom and pan across the fractals, enhancing understanding of complex mathematical structures through visual representation.